 Contact us to receive a free consultation on what needs to be done to get your documents legalised

 Are you looking for Apostille Legalisation?

-Legalisation is the process by which the signature and seal of the Notary Public or government officer/department are authenticated by the Foreign Commonwealth Office (FCO) and/or by a foreign embassy or consulate for the country where the document is to be filed.
+Legalisation is the process by which the signature and seal of the Notary Public or government officer/department are authenticated by the Foreign, Commonwealth and Development Office (FCDO) and/or by a foreign embassy or consulate for the country where the document is going to be submitted.
 A number of countries, primarily in the Middle East, still require this process of further consular legalisation after the Apostille is affixed to the document.

-The legalisation requirements are determined only by the authorities in the country where the document is going to be used in, not by the UK government.
+The legalisation requirements are determined only by the authorities in the country to which the document is going to be submitted, not by the UK government, notary public or solicitor.

 How is the Legalisation Process?

-After an Apostille is applied by the FCO, if the country where the document is going to be used in is not part of the Hague Convention 1961, the document must be forwarded to the relevant foreign embassy or consulate of that respective country in the United Kingdom.
-For certain Arab countries, commercial documents may also require attestation by the London and Arab-British Chambers of Commerce prior to submission to the relevant embassy or consulate for further legalisation.
+After the Apostille is affixed to the document by the UK FCDO, if the country where the document is going to be submitted is not a Signatory to The Hague Convention 1961, the document must be forwarded to the relevant foreign embassy, consulate or High Commission for that respective country in the United Kingdom for further legalisation/attestation.
+For certain Arab countries, commercial documents may also require further attestation by the London and Arab-British Chambers of Commerce before submitting to the relevant embassy, consulate or High Commission for further legalisation.

-Legalisation can be a lengthy process, very specific to the particular country, and must be strictly complied with from the beginning of the process when a notary public or solicitor is certifying the document otherwise even with the Apostille and consular legalisation stamp affixed to the document, it can still be rejected when submitting to the local requesting authorities overseas.
+Legalisation can be a lengthy and complicated process, very specific to the particular country, and must be strictly complied with from the beginning of the process when a notary public or solicitor is certifying the document otherwise even with the Apostille and consular legalisation stamp affixed to the document, it can still be rejected when submitting to the local requesting authorities overseas.